Braid group and $q$-Racah polynomials: Introduction

 The $q$-Racah polynomials form a finite family of basic hypergeometric orthogonal polynomials which sits at the top of the discrete $q$-Askey scheme \cite{Koek}.
 They can be obtained from a truncation of the Askey--Wilson polynomials.
 The bispectral properties of both families of polynomials are encoded in the Askey--Wilson algebra \cite{Zh}.
 An important feature of the $q$-Racah polynomials is that they appear as $6j$-symbols in the recoupling of three spin representations of the quantum algebra $\Usl$ \cite{GZ,KR}.
 These $6j$-symbols are the overlap coefficients between the bases which diagonalize the intermediate Casimirs associated to the coupling of the first two and last two factors of $\Utrp$.
 This is related to the realization of the Askey--Wilson algebra as the centralizer of the diagonal embedding of $\Usl$ in $\Utrp$ \cite{GZ,H}.

 The connection between the braid group and the $q$-Racah polynomials is established here by considering the recoupling of three identical spin representations of $\Usl$.
 On the one hand, the intermediate Casimirs are related by a transition matrix with entries given by $q$-Racah polynomials.
 On the other hand, the quasi-triangular Hopf algebra structure of $\Usl$ allows to define braided $R$-matrices which satisfy the braid relation on three strands.
 The crucial point of this paper is to observe that the intermediate Casimirs are also related by a conjugation involving these braided $R$-matrices.
 This observation is directly based on the results of a previous paper \cite{CGVZ} in which the formalism of the universal $R$-matrix is used to provide an intrinsic algebraic description of the intermediate Casimirs of $\Utrp$.
 The comparison between the transition matrix and the conjugation by braided $R$-matrices allows to connect the braid group to the $q$-Racah polynomials.
-As a byproduct, a finite irreducible representation of the braid group is obtained in terms of these polynomials (see Corollary \ref{cor:repbraid}).
+This leads to a finite irreducible representation of the braid group which has appeared previously in the study and classification of spin Leonard pairs \cite{Curtin}.

 The paper is structured as follows.
 Section \ref{sec:Uqsl2rep} presents some known facts on $\Usl$ and its representation theory.
 Section \ref{sec:braidqRacah} examines how the intermediate Casimirs of the tensor product of three identical irreducible $\Usl$-representations are conjugated in the two ways described above, and relates precisely the braid group representations to the $q$-Racah polynomials.
 Finally, Section \ref{sec:formulas} makes use of the algebraic interpretation of the $q$-Racah polynomials in terms of the braid group to obtain formulas involving these polynomials.
 The paper closes with concluding remarks and is complemented by some appendices.